holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 };
 ```

-When you click on the blue square, you will see a blob of json data, similar to the one you see below.
+When you click on the blue circle, you will see a blob of json data, similar to the one you see below.
 The response you get is something that is called a **header** in Holochain language.

 ```json
 {